Tutorial 11: Writing Your Report

 Some of you will choose to share your ideas and work over the internet in e-portfolios.
-Your work might be linked to the university, school, district, state or global networks.
-To publish your work in this way you will need to make use of color, design and multimedia material.
+Your work might be linked to the university, school, district, state, or global networks.
+To publish your work in this way you will need to make use of color, design, and multimedia material.
 There are many online journals for publishing action research.
 You might want to consider publishing your work on the Social Publishing Foundation.

 For developing your website, here are some considerations:

 1) Opening "splash" or home page: This page should present the major topic or problem of your action research and yourself as the action researcher.
 "My Action Research Project" is not a very descriptive title and something like "Seeing Below the Surface: Using video and peer feedback to improve coaching" is more informative.
 Your name and links to more information about you are important to include on the page.
-The page should be graphically clear with images that communicate clearly about the nature of the problem you are exploring.
+The page should be graphically clear with images that clearly communicate the nature of the problem you are exploring.
 The use of an appropriate metaphor (pieces of a puzzle, seasonal changes, transportation, lenses, magnification) can often help communicate your ideas in an engaging way.
 A video of you giving a short overview of your project (the elevator pitch) might invite your readers to continue exploring.

 2) The site should have a very clear navigation bar that helps the reader find the different parts of your work.
 These should be clear on every page so that the reader does not get lost in exploring your work.
 Suggested tabs and pull-down menus might look like this:

 3) Pay attention to color and design.
-You don't want to use so much vibrant colors and images that you lose the sense of your work.
+You don't want to use so many vibrant colors and images that you lose the sense of your work.
 On the other hand, you do not want to waste the potential of the web by only posting text.

 Good sites for website creation and blogging weebly.com -